If you don’t rehab correctly, and get back on the board too soon, you run into the risk of compensating and injuring something else.

 06 February 2018 / interview: Matt Beare

-Have you ever heard of a doctor with a board sponsor?
+Have you ever heard of a orthopaedic specialist with a board sponsor?
 What about a physiotherapist that specialises in rehabbing skateboarding injuries?
 Dr. Kyle Brown is a rare breed that ticks both of these boxes.
 Based in California, he's worked with a wide variety of pros; Kelly Hart, Walker Ryan, Sebo Walker, and Daniel LeBron, just to name a few.
 Skate-healthcare professionals like Kyle are similar to filmers in the way they dedicate so much of their energy to skateboarding and do so much for it, but often don't get the recognition they deserve.
 Aches, pains, and injuries are an innate part of skateboarding and Kyle is out there on the daily educating skaters on how they can hurt less, rehab their injuries effectively, and improve their skating.
 Although he's not out there dropping the heaviest hammers, he plays a big role in the progression of skateboarding, and he'll be one of the ones to thank when your favourite pros are still releasing parts when they're 40+.
 It's definitely fair to say the skate world is a better place because of him.

 In this interview I had the pleasure of milking his brain on everything from how to prevent injuries, to the importance of injury rehab, to whether or not Reynolds will be able to kickflip when he's 70, and much more.
 So listen up kids, and let this priceless, exclusive knowledge that we're really lacking in the skate world, leak into your brain.

 I’m going to take a shot in the dark here and guess that there aren’t more than 10 sponsored skateboarders who are also doctors of physiotherapy, or doctors of anything for that matter, on the planet.
 How does it feel to be so exclusive?